GlacioHack/xdem/doc/source/terrain.md

 There are countless possible curvatures to calculate, the most common of which we provide functions for.
 Terminology can be confused in the literature, which the same word (e.g. 'horizontal curvature') often refer to very different mathematical definitions.
 For consistency, we name and define our curvatures following the work of [Minár et al. (2020)](https://doi.org/10.1016/j.earscirev.2020.103414).
 We provide the functions for six basic curvatures (profile, tangential, planform, flowline, maximal/maximum, and minimal/minimum) which should suffice for many users.
 For more advanced users, these form the basis from which others (e.g. mean, unsphericity) may be calculated.

 There are two parallel systems of defining curvatures: either _geometric_ (curvatures can be defined by the radius of a circle), or _directional derivative_ (curvatures can be understood as directional derivatives of the elevation field).
 For more information on this, [Minár et al. (2020)](https://doi.org/10.1016/j.earscirev.2020.103414) provides a comprehensive review.
-The choice of system be be set in `xdem` functions via the `curv_method` parameter.
+The choice of system be be set in xDEM via the `curv_method` parameter.
 This defaults to the `"geometric"` method, which should be suitable for most users, although `"directional"` is also available for those interested.

-All curvatures require $z_{xx}$, $z_{xy}$, and/or $z_{yy}$ partial derivatives to calculate: as a result, only [Zevenbergen and Thorne (1987)](http://dx.doi.org/10.1002/esp.3290120107), and [Florinsky (2009)](https://doi.org/10.1080/13658810802527499) (default) slope derivative methods can be used.
+All curvatures require $z_{xx}$, $z_{xy}$, and/or $z_{yy}$ partial derivatives to calculate: as a result, only [Zevenbergen and Thorne (1987)](http://dx.doi.org/10.1002/esp.3290120107), and [Florinsky (2009)](https://doi.org/10.1080/13658810802527499) (default) surfacr fit methods can be used.

 The curvature values in units of m{sup}`-1` are quite small, so they are by convention multiplied by 100.